 Simon practices in all aspects of children law.
 His practice encompasses the following areas:

-Simon regularly acts for Local Authorities, parents, children and other parties in a wide variety of matters in all levels of The Family Court, including High Court level.
+Simon regularly acts for Local Authorities, parents, children and other parties in a wide variety of matters in all levels of The Family Court, including the High Court.
+He has also appeared in the Court of Appeal and drafted written submissions for appeals in the Court of Appeal.
 He has represented parties at all stages of proceedings up to and including complex finding of fact hearings, issues resolution hearings and final hearings as well as at appeal and is regularly instructed in cases involving complex medical evidence/ inflicted injuries and involving serious and historic sexul abuse.
 Recent cases include: successfully appealing final orders made in care and placement proceedings, a case involving Fabricated or Induced Illness, a case in which the child had suffered an acute ischaemic hypoxic injury which led to permanent paralysis and number of cases involving historic sexual abuse which contained much complex and sensitive evidence including children giving evidence.

 His expertise in the Court of Protection gives a keen interest and invaluable knowledge in cases concerning Deprivation of Liberty and he is happy to provide advice and representation in this new and developing area of law.

-Simon has represented parents and children at all stages in private law children proceedings.
+Simon has represented parents and children at all stages in private law children proceedings before all levels of judiciary within the Family Court and in the Family Division of the High Court.
 He has acted in residence and contact disputes as well as cases concerning specific issue orders and prohibited steps orders.
 Simon also has experience in representing clients in enforcement proceedings under the Children Act 1989.
 Recently Simon has successfully appealed a case management decision finding a grandparent in contempt of court and has regular involvement in cases concerning changes of residence and other cases involving expert evidence and complex evidential issues.